WardLT/applied-ai-for-materials/bayesian-statistics/assignment/assignment.md

 First, sample 128 points from the prior distribution for each of the model parameters and store them as a `128 x 5` array.

 Next, create a sampler using Kombine with 128 walkers using the posterior function you made in Problem 2.
 Then burn in the sampler using the initial points sampled from the prior as a starting point.

 - Make a burn-in curve of acceptance probability against steps.
 - How many steps did it take for the sampler to converge?
-(Please do **NOT** simply read from the plot.
-Try to get more accurate statistics out of the sampler objects.
-Same for next question.)
 - What was the acceptance probability of the last 5 steps?
 (If it is not ~0.5, re-run the burn in)

 Run the convered sampler for 64 more steps and then draw all of the samples from the posterior.